openmindculture/react-dataviz-demo/README.md

 # React DataViz Demo

-**I wanted to start a simple data visualization demo project using React with ReCharts and preferably TypeScript and TSX.** I also wanted to use evaluate AI assistants and learn new skills.
+**I wanted to start a simple data visualization demo project using React with ReCharts and preferably TypeScript and TSX.** I also wanted to use evaluate AI assistants and learn new skills, like deploying a Vite React to GitHub pages.
 Here is what I learned in July 2025.

 Abstract:
 - GitHub Copilot, much like Windsurf, is overhyped and not ready for production code generation.